ozgun-ozdemir/ozgun-ozdemir/README.md

 Welcome to my GitHub!

-I'm a Software Engineer based in Istanbul, passionate about building data-driven projects and continuously learning new technologies.
+I'm a Software Engineer based in Istanbul, passionate about building data-driven projects, solving real-world problems and continuously learning new technologies.

 Currently, I focus on exploring machine learning models, data analysis, and scalable solutions.